-When to Plant Endives is not generally wanted while good Lettuces abound, but it takes the place of Lettuce in autumn and winter, when the more delicate vegetable is scarce.
+When to Plant Endives .
+Endives are not all that popular when there are pleny of lettuce around, but it takes the place of lettuce in autumn and winter, when the more delicate vegetables are scarce.
 Sow in shallow drills six inches apart.
-Thin the plants, and transfer the thinnings to rich light soil.
-They must be liberally grown on well-manured land, with the aid of water in dry weather.
+Thin the plants, and transfer the plants to rich light soil.
+They must be grown on well-manured soil, and water well if the weather is hot.

 When to Plant Mushrooms may be prepared for now.
 The first step towards success is to accumulate a long heap of horse-droppings with the least possible amount of litter.
 Let this ferment moderately, and turn it two or three times, always making a long heap of it, which keeps down the fermentation.